 My nephew had a friend who's a tattoo artist, so he took me to his house and I told him about the unfortunate history of my tiger cum frog cum rat tattoo.
 He laughed.
 Yes, people never fail to laugh whenever they hear my story.

 The tattoo artist was very professional too.
-He had all the equipments and ink, right down to the antiseptics and gloves.
+He had all the equipment and ink, right down to the antiseptics and gloves.

 He initially drew the design he had in mind on my arm, using a marker.
 After that, he made minor alterations here and there, until it was exactly the way he wanted…